Civitavecchia Cruise Port (Rome) Guide, Things To Do, Shore Excursions

 8. Piazza Navona

-Piazza Navona is located within a 10-minute walking distance of Trevi Fountain.
+Piazza Navona is located within a 10-minute walk from Trevi Fountain.

 Explore Piazza Navona tours and activities